monstermac77/anxiety/README.md

+# Preface

+If you have feedback on this essay or would like to chat, I spend most nights from 9pm to 12am in Washington Square Park (I sit on the south side of the fountain on the benches that surround a tree).

-Note: the psychological and physiological conclusions made here are conjecture unless a source is specifically provided.
+The psychological and physiological conclusions made here are conjecture unless a source is specifically provided.

 TODO: fix the damn footnotes.